Coefficient of Conservatism:

 A. A. Reznicek

-An Asian species, locally established in old fields, thickets, and disturbed forests; first collected in 1980 in Washtenaw Co.
+An Asian species, locally established in old fields, thickets, and disturbed forests, especially in and around urban areas; first collected in 1980 in Washtenaw Co.

 This species and Rhamnus davurica have leaves narrower than R. cathartica and more strongly cuneate-tapering to the base.
 The largest leaf blades of our specimens of R. utilis range up to 15 cm long; blades of our limited material of R. davurica are shorter, up to about 8 cm long, but still longer than R. cathartica.
 When growing together with R. cathartica, the fruit of R. utilis is still green when that of neighboring R. cathartica is fully ripe.